chrisseaton/chrisseaton.github.io/rubytruffle/jokerconf17/index.md

 The OpenJDK implementation of the JVM contains two conventional JIT-compilers today.
 The *client* compiler, also called *C1*, is designed to run more quickly and produce less optimised code.
-The *server* compiler, called called *opto*, or *C2*, is designed to take a little more time to run but to produce better optimised code.
+The *server* compiler, also called *opto*, or *C2*, is designed to take a little more time to run but to produce better optimised code.